» En Galego

 Royal Standard as depicted in the 'Book A' of the Cathedral of Santiago de Compostela, Galicia

 In the ‘Book A’ ("Tombo A") kept at the Cathedral of Santiago de Compostela there is a 12th century depiction of a dubious Battle of Clavijo between Christian and Muslim armies.
 In that picture we can clearly see a red cross flag flying over the tent of the Christian king.
-That flag, allegedly used as a royal standard by Christian king Ramiro, is directly linked to the cult of St James, the Patron Saint of Galicia.
+That flag, allegedly used as a royal standard by Christian king Ramiro, is directly linked to the cult of St James, the Patron Saint of Galicia, who is allegedly buried in Galicia's capital city, Santiago de Compostela.

-In that way, the red cross depicted in the 'Book A' of the Cathedral of Santiago evolved into a red sword to became the symbol of the Military Order of Santiago, a Christian knighthood founded in the 12th century in the kingdoms of Leon and Castile for patrolling their borders with Muslim Spain.
+This Galician cultural export became eventually the symbol of the Military Order of Santiago, a Christian knighthood founded in the 12th century in the kingdoms of Castile and Portugal for patrolling their borders with Muslim Spain.

-The Cross of St James on the banner of the Galician Battalion during the War against France in 1808
+The Cross of St James of Compostela on the banner of the Galician Battalion during the War against France in 1808

-The Cross of St James on the shirt of the Galician national football team in 1922 (match won Galicia 4 - Castile 1)
+The Cross of St James of Compostela on the shirt of the Galician national football team in 1922 (match won Galicia 4 - Castile 1)

-The Cross of St James around the Galician Flag in a Home Rule campaign speech in the city of Pontevedra, 1933
+The Cross of St James of Compostela around the Galician Flag in a Home Rule campaign speech in the city of Pontevedra, 1933

-The Cross of St James on the banner of the Galician Battalion during the War against France in 1808 The Cross of St James on the shirt of the Galician national football team in 1922 (match won Galicia 4 - Castile 1) The Cross of St James around the Galician Flag in a Home Rule campaign speech in the city of Pontevedra, 1933
+The Cross of St James of Compostela on the banner of the Galician Battalion during the War against France in 1808 The Cross of St James of Compostela on the shirt of the Galician national football team in 1922 (match won Galicia 4 - Castile 1) The Cross of St James of Compostela around the Galician Flag in a Home Rule campaign speech in the city of Pontevedra, 1933

 From Santiago de Compostela to Denmark: